AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

 ## Skeleton analysis module contents

 You can create a starting point for your analysis module with the script `create-analysis-module.py`.
-This script will create a skeleton anaysis module with the following file structure:
+This script will create a skeleton analysis module with the following file structure:

 <figure markdown="span">
     ![Baseline file structure of an analysis module.](STUB_LINK to image created in #134){width="200"}